sav-che/TL-2/Authors/Schimper, Wilhelm Philipp {std. W. Schimp.}.md

-> [!cite] BHL link: this entry starts at [page 166](https://www.biodiversitylibrary.org/item/104077#page/180/mode/1up) of TL-2 Vol. V.
+> [!cite] BHL link: this entry starts at [page 166](https://www.biodiversitylibrary.org/page/33333305) of TL-2 Vol. V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Schimper, Wilhelm Philipp (1808-1880), Alsatian bryologist and palaeontologist; cousin of Karl Friedrich (1803-1867) and Georg Heinrich Wilhelm (1804-1878) Schimper; father of A.F.W.
 Schimper; studied philosophy, philology, mathematics and theology at Strasbourg 1826-1832; studied mosses in association with Philipp Bruch 1834-1834; assistant geological section Strasbourg natural history museum 1835; with this institution until 1880, from 1866 as director; Dr. sci.
-Strasbourg 1848; professor of geology and paleontology at Strasbourg from 1872-1879. (*W. Schimp.*).
+Strasbourg 1848; professor of geology and paleontology at Strasbourg from 1872-1879.
+**Abbreviated name**: *W. Schimp.*

 #### Herbarium and types